Elevating The Home Builder Customer Experience

 Phase 5: Post-Purchase

 To wrap up, let's consider how a positive buyer-builder relationship can yield returns for years after the sale itself.
-While it may seem like customer service only matters during the homebuyer’s purchase journey, high-performing brands know that providing an excellent customer experience extends well beyond the point of sale.
+While it may seem like customer service only matters during the home buyer’s purchase journey, high-performing brands know that providing an excellent customer experience extends well beyond the sale.

 Here are some post-sale tips for properly tying a bow on any given customer experience: